dazdaz/azure-aks/README.md

 ```

 ## HPA - Horizontal Pod Autoscaling (CPU) - Scriptable
-# If your using resource requests to request a % of CPU fir your app, then :
+* If your using resource requests to request a % of CPU for your app, then :
-# 75% of resource requests "cpu".
+* 75% of resource requests "cpu".
 So if 200m (millicores) of CPU, then scale when CPU reaches 150m (millicores)
 ```
 $ kubectl apply --record -f acs-helloworld-frontend-hpa.yaml
 ```